Emiliano Morbidelli

 Emiliano Morbidelli (born 23 August 1977) is an Italian long distance runner and road racing cyclist, competing for the Vatican City.
-Morbidelli is also the director for Vatican Cycling.
+Morbidelli is also the president of Vatican Cycling.

 Career

-Morbidelli participated at the 2022 Championships of the Small States of Europe in the men's 5000 m competing for the Vatican City, alongside his compatriot Sara Carnicelli, in a "non-scoring" manner.
-He managed to represent the Vatican as he works as a technician at the Bambino Gesù Hospital which is under jurisdiction of the nation.
+Morbidelli has represented the Vatican City in international athletics competitions as part of the Vatican's initiative to be eligible to compete in the Olympic Games.
+He is eligible to represent the Vatican as he works as a technician at the Bambino Gesù Hospital, which is under the jurisdiction of the nation.
+He participated at the 2022 Championships of the Small States of Europe in the men's 5000 m, competing for the Vatican City, alongside his compatriot Sara Carnicelli, in a "non-scoring" manner.
 He finished with a time of 17:28.71, placing sixth unofficially.